THE AFTERGAZE

 I wasn’t looking for another image.
 I was looking for another destiny for images.

-Perhaps that’s why, every time I printed a photograph, I felt a profound sense of disappointment: the feeling that something was always missing.
-Through painting, I began to search for what photography could not offer: the absence of visibility, the liquid epiphany of images slowly emerging from the developing tray, the suspended time between the shot and the first sight of the negative.
-A time capable of nourishing the imagination and a dynamic memory, in continuous transformation.
-Through painting, the initial images lose their origin.
-They resurface with new appearances.
-It is precisely then that they begin to live.
+Through painting, I began searching for what photography could not offer: the absence of visibility, the liquid epiphany of images slowly emerging in the developing tray, and the suspended time between releasing the shutter and seeing the negative for the first time.
+A time capable of nourishing the imagination and a dynamic memory in constant transformation.
+Through painting, images gradually become detached from the contexts that once defined them.
+They re-emerge in new forms, and it is precisely then that they begin to live.

-It is an act of hospitality
+It is an Act of Hospitality

-It is opacity
+It is Opacity

-It is a politics of the gaze
+It is a Politics of Looking

-It is flow
+It is Flow

-It is an act of care
+It is an Act of Care

 Pietro Catarinella